Seaforth (duo): 2022-2024: What I Get for Loving You

 In August 2022, Seaforth announced the forthcoming release of EP What I Get for Loving You.
 The EP features previously released singles, "Breakups", "Good Beer", "Queen of Daytona Beach" and the title track.
 The duo co-wrote Canadian country artists Dallas Smith and MacKenzie Porter's 2022 duet single "One Too" with Rocky Block and Alyssa Vanderhym.

 On 16 June 2023, Seaforth released their independent debut single, "Get the Girl".

 2025: Signing with ABC Music

 In April 2025, ABC Music announced they had signed Seaforth.
 The first single on the label "Her and My Hometown" was released on 2 May 2025.

 Tours

 Seaforth have toured with recording artist Mitchell Tenpenny and have also opened for Kane Brown.

-In April 2024, Seaforth will embark on their UK tour, with dates in London, Bristol, Manchester, Glasgow, Belfast and Dublin in the Republic of Ireland.
+In April 2024, Seaforth embarked on their UK tour, with dates in London, Bristol, Manchester, Glasgow, Belfast and Dublin in the Republic of Ireland.